Who are the Best American Reclining Sofa and Sectional Manufacturers?

 - This can occur during shipment from the factory to the retailer, the retailer to your home or even just moving the furniture around your room.

 Reclining chairs are not as susceptible to damage as the larger, heavier motion sofas and sectionals.

 Reclining chairs typically have replaceable components that are easier (and less expensive) to repair if needed.

-In my experience approximately 50% of people looking for “leather“ furniture to not know the difference between genuine and faux leathers.
+In my experience, approximately 50% of people looking for “leather“ furniture do not know the difference between genuine and faux leathers.